Soliton’s Technology for Teledriving Solutions

 Soliton has been actively involved in developing highly reliable elements of the solution that is core to delivering a complete remote driving solution.
 The teledriver, who sits in a mockup car console with its steering controls, looks at monitors around them that gives them the view from the car as if they are looking through the windscreen, mirrors and side windows.
 If the teledriver is to operate the car safely, then it’s imperative that the view they receive is in real-time.
-A delay of even a few hundred milliseconds could prove fatal, given the time it would take for the driver to pull out safely into traffic or to react to an emergency which could be too late.
+A delay of even a few hundred milliseconds could prove fatal, given the time it would take for the driver to pull out safely into traffic or to react to an emergency such as a child running into the road.

 Ultra-low latency of video transmission from a remote location back to the teleoperator is a key feature of Soliton’s technology.
 Other bonding systems typically have latencies of 1 to 2 seconds.
 Even over 4G, Soliton can uniquely have latencies of 65ms and below that includes both encoding and decoding.
 With 5G, this latency can be reduced further.

 Soliton’s technology is being adopted by teledriving companies and automotive companies that are seeking to implement such reliable and low latency solutions.
-Where video will become important for the aspect of car communication with infrastructure, it is important that the technology is cloud and MEC ready.
+Where video will become important for the aspect of car communication, it is important that the technology is cloud and MEC ready.

 The Zao technology does not rely on expensive 360-degree lidar sensors, nor does it have the lidr requirement of collecting massive amounts of data and so making it less expensive and easier to implement.

-The same principle of remote operation of vehicles can also be applied to other similar scenario’s such as remote control of cranes, diggers, forklift trucks and mine clearing equipment.
-Where there is a war zone or hazardous area that is unfit or dangerous to work, by utilizing the Zao ultra-low latency video streaming equipment, it is possible to take humans out of high-risk areas where equipment that would normally need a human operator.
+The same principle of remote operation of vehicles can also be applied to other similar scenario’s such as remote control of cranes, diggers, forklift trucks, and mine clearing equipment.
+Where there is a war zone or hazardous area that is unfit or dangerous to work, by utilizing the Zao ultra-low latency video streaming equipment, it is possible to take the human element out of the high-risk areas where equipment that would normally need a human operator.
 The machinery can be remotely controlled and driven from the safety of a teleoperation center that could be anywhere in the world.

 If you wish to learn more about the potential of utilizing the Zao live streaming technology within your Tele-driving set-up, then please contact us.